Teemamin/online_cookbook/Test.md

 * cookware purchase button onclick: when a user clicks on the purchase button, it opens a new page that takes the user to the brand manufacture's page where purchase can be done successfully.
 * Recipe onclick: when a user clicks on a recipe it can go in two directions:
-1. if the user is logged in: Asides from being able to view the recipe instructions and steps the edit and delete buttons on the individual recipe page becomes visible: when either buttons are clicked : the backend flask functionality checks to see if the person in session is the owner of the recipe and if so: access is granted, which allows the user to either edit the recipe content or delete their recipes, else if the user attempting to make the changes is not the recipe owner: it will redirect to home page and flash "changes can only be made by recipe owner"
+1. if the user is logged in: Asides from being able to view the recipe instructions and steps, if the user in session is the recipe owner: the edit and delete buttons on the individual recipe page becomes visible: when either buttons are clicked : the backend flask functionality runs a check and if the user in session is the owner of the recipe: access is granted, which allows the user to either edit the recipe content or delete their recipes.
 2. if the user is not logged in: they can view our recipe collections, search recipe contents but cannot add or make any changes.
 * Edit and delete functionalities:
 1. Edit: if a user clicks on the edit button and access is granted: the site will redirect to a page with pre populated form fields containing